Andsof10/Andsof10/README.md

 - 👋 Hi, I’m Andrea Sofia
 - 👀 I’m interested in new job
-- 🌱 I’m currently learning web developer full stack
+- 🌱 I’m currently working for Universita.it
 - 📫 How to reach me www.linkedin.com/in/andrea-sofia-a50532233

 <!---